 Not only that, in some cases we can even avoid putting artificial metal prostheses.
 In those cases, the cancerous bone so removed is given a very high dose of radiation so as to kill all the cancer cells and the sterilized bone so formed is fixed back to the parent bone with the help of plates and screws, a technique commonly called Extra Corporeal Radiation Therapy (ECRT).

 LSS for soft tissue sarcoma involves removing the tumor with healthy tissue all around.
 This is possible since the sarcomas usually push the important neurovascular structures rather than invading them.
 LSS for soft-tissue sarcomas usually requires radiation in addition to surgery.
 Radiation can be given before surgery (Pre Op RT) or after surgery (Post Op RT), each having its own advantages and disadvantages.
 Nowadays, radiation therapy can also be administered by a technique called Brachytherapy in which catheters are placed in a tumor bed after tumor excision, and radiation is given through these catheters.
 Brachytherapy not only has the advantage of the lesser dose being given to surrounding normal tissues and hence lesser side effects but also this process is finished in 7 days compared to 5 weeks for pre-op RT and 6-7 weeks for post-op RT.

 Limb salvage surgery has its own challenges.
-Sometimes, the sarcoma tends to involve the major blood vessel in which blood vessel needs to be removed along with tumour and is reconstructed.
-A previous unplanned biopsy or inappropriate surgery can increase the complexity of LSS, it may lead to change in reconstruction plan along with the need for microvascular surgery in form of flaps for wound cover and so on thereby increasing the costs and complications and may even compromise final functional outcome.
+Sometimes, the sarcoma tends to involve the major blood vessel in which blood vessel needs to be removed along with tumor and is reconstructed.
+A previous unplanned biopsy or inappropriate surgery can increase the complexity of LSS, it may lead to a change in the reconstruction plan along with the need for microvascular surgery in form of flaps for wound cover and so on thereby increasing the costs and complications and may even compromise final functional outcome.